jbakse/compform_notes/content/week_1_tile/index.md

 This is a class about computational form, algorithmic images, generative art, parametric design, and procedural generation.
-In this class we will explore a creative process in which form is made by following defined processes.
+In this class, we will explore a creative process in which form is made by following defined processes.
 We will write instructions that a computer will follow to create images, animations, sounds, and sculptures. **We will make things that make things.**

 There are many reasons artists and designers employ algorithmic methods, some important ones include: